Westfield River near Norwich Bridge Massachusetts

 Check the Huntington USGS gauge, branch-specific weather, and MassWildlife special-area map before picking a reach.

-Are there special regulations on the Westfield River?+
+Are there special fishing rules on the Westfield River?

 Yes.
 The East Branch catch-and-release area has mapped special rules and should be checked directly.